Why a Structured GLP-1 Doctor Visit Report Matters

 GLP‑1 use has risen sharply, so clear visit notes matter more than ever (prescriptions climbed through 2024) (MedRxiv).
 About 12% of U.S. adults have tried a GLP‑1, so concise reports help many patients and clinicians (KFF).

 Pepio helps you keep those data points together so your visit notes are ready when you are.
+Download the free Pepio iOS app and use Pepio’s free web calculators to log and compile your clinician‑ready summary — no subscription or login required on the web tools.
 People using Pepio can gather dose logs, symptom timelines, weight charts, and site records into one concise file.
 Learn more about Pepio’s approach to organizing GLP‑1 tracking data in a doctor‑ready format at the Pepio guide: How to create a GLP‑1 symptom report for doctor visits.

 Pepio is for organization and self‑tracking only.
 Follow instructions from your clinician, prescriber, pharmacist, or medication label.